 Why Does Title Insurance Cost so Much?

-That means 95% of their revenue goes toward operating expenses, which are minimal at least as they relate to insuring a title and paying claims, but end up rising and falling in lockstep with revenue.
 Title insurance agents do often handle the task of searching through and analyzing public documents, sometimes going back many decades.
 But in many states, consumers pay separate fees to the agents for that research, on top of the premiums.

 What Does Stem Lending Recommend?

 Rather than shopping around, most people accept title insurance choices made for them by a real estate agent, mortgage company or builder.
 This is also true for people's mortgage search.
-Our advice: shop around!
+Our recommendation: shop around!

 - Research title closing costs online and check whether there are fees on top of the premium.

 - If you are refinancing, make sure you get the discounted “reissue rates” that often applies to such transactions.